Random121/Retcheck/README.md

-# Function Usage
+# Function Usage (eyestep_util.h)
-"direction" can be direction::ahead, or direction::behind.
-this determines if it goes forwards or backwards starting at "function".
+Please note that "direction" can be direction::ahead, or direction::behind. this determines if it will look forwards or backwards starting at "function".

 nextprologue(function, direction);    goes to the start address of the very next function